Andre Gifkins cycles to the Spreewald to witness a one-of-a-kind royal train restoration…

 It was built by August Orth, who completed several buildings under the Kaiser’s patronage, and is generally regarded as one of the most important architects in Berlin in the second half of the 19th century.
-Orth was also the architect behind the original Görlitzer Bahnhof, which was all but destroyed in WW2, although its service building still stands as Das Edelweiss bar in what is now Görlitzer Park.
+Orth was also the architect behind the original Görlitzer Bahnhof, which was all but destroyed in World War Two, although its service building still stands in what is now Görlitzer Park.

 Despite the graceful archways and domed ceiling, however, I am surprised at the room’s humble proportions, although in all likelihood the Kaiser would have spent very little time here at all.
 Perhaps a cup of tea and a quick Kit-Kat was all they would have fancied before heading out to the hunt.